MoeAliAlHusseini/MoeAliAlHusseini/README.md

 - 👋 Hi, I’m @MoeAliAlHusseini
-- 👀 I’m interested in Coding, mainly in Javascript, React and React Native!
+- 👀 I’m passionate about the world of development, mainly in Javascript, Typescript, React and React Native!
 - 🌱 I’m currently working as a Software engineer at Callsign.
-- 💞️ I'm always coding in my free time.
-I'm passionate about expanding my knowledge as much as I can.

 <!---
 MoeAliAlHusseini/MoeAliAlHusseini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.